Tolerance & Fit Calculator - ISO 286 Shaft & Hole Fits with Visual Tolerance Zones

 Inch/Metric Support

 Primary calculations are in metric per ISO 286.
-Results can be displayed in both millimeters and inches for shops that work in imperial.
-Nominal size input accepts either unit with automatic conversion.
+The nominal size is entered in millimeters, and results can be displayed in either millimeters or inches for shops that work in imperial.

 Assumptions